ritikkrtiwari/Verilog_Intern_Project/README.md

 The simulation confirms:

-Proper functioning of FSM-based carry tracking

-Correct bit-wise addition for all input cycles

-Stable and glitch-free output generation

-Perfect Mealy-style timing response
+Proper functioning of FSM-based carry tracking , Correct bit-wise addition for all input cycles , Stable and glitch-free output generation , Perfect Mealy-style timing response

 **🛠 Synthesis Results**

 The design was synthesized on the Artix-7 device (xc7a50tcsg324-1).
 Vivado successfully inferred the FSM structure, implemented the carry flip-flop, and generated optimized LUT-based combinational logic for the next-state and output equations.

-The RTL and Technology Schematics show:

-A clean representation of the FSM

-Single flip-flop for carry state

-Proper logic reduction by synthesis

-No unwanted latches or redundant hardware

-Stable routing with ease of timing closure
+The RTL and Technology Schematics show: A clean representation of the FSM , Single flip-flop for carry state , Proper logic reduction by synthesis , No unwanted latches or redundant hardware , Stable routing with ease of timing closure

 **🌱 Key Learnings**

-Through this project, the following concepts were reinforced:

-Designing arithmetic circuits using FSMs

-Implementing serial addition in hardware

-Modeling Mealy machines in Verilog

-Writing effective Verilog testbenches

-Understanding Vivado simulation and synthesis flow

-Interpreting RTL schematic and hardware mapping
+Through this project, the following concepts were reinforced:Designing arithmetic circuits using FSMs ,Implementing serial addition in hardware , Modeling Mealy machines in Verilog , Writing effective Verilog testbenches , Understanding Vivado simulation and synthesis flow , Interpreting RTL schematic and hardware mapping

 ---